 Bradley, Omar Nelson “Brad”, born on 12-02-1893 in Clark, Missouri,

 was one of the main U.S. commanders during World War II and a General in the United States Army.
 He was the last surviving five star commissioned officer of the United States.
-Bradley, the son of schoolteacher John Smith Bradley (1868–1908)
+Omar, the son of schoolteacher John Smith Bradley (1868–1908)

-and Mary Elizabeth Hubbard (1875–1931),
+and Mary Elizabeth, born Hubbard (1875–1931),

 was born into poverty in rural Randolph County, near Clark, Missouri.
 He had one brother Raymond Calvert Bradley born 1900, who died in 1902 from Scarlet Fever, one year old